cvisionai/poetry-docker-example/README.md

 the system.
 Next, `make dev-run` will run the server locally, instead of in a docker container.
 This make target will run the code `cd src && poetry run uvicorn main:app`.

+## Why?

+This allows a developer to add dependencies to a project by either editing the [pyproject.toml](./pyproject.toml) file directly or running `poetry add <package>`.

-# Building and running docker images
+# Building and running docker images for production

 To build for and run in production, the project and its dependencies can be packaged in a docker image.
 Running `make build` will build the docker image (`docker build -t poetry_docker:latest .`),